Leighton Memorial Medal

 The Leighton Medal, designed by the internationally famous medallionist Andor Meszaros, is of sterling silver showing a profile of Leighton on the obverse, and a design symbolising chemical industry on the reverse.

-The Leighton Medal is awarded in recognition of eminent services to chemistry in Australia in the broadest sense.
 Candidates may apply or be nominated.
 The candidate must be a MRACI CChem with a minimum membership of 5 years.